-This blog may develop into a book on urban development through the lens of developers who try to be better stewards of the communities they serve, all while navigating the realities of project financing.
+This blog may develop into a book on the urban development system through the lens of balancing a culture of stewardship with realities of project financing.

 If you enjoy reading our blog, please share with friends and sign up for our mailing list!
 It helps us know whether people are interested in our ideas.